vinsidious/gac/docs/ROADMAP.md

 ## Current Status

 Git Auto Commit (gac) is a CLI tool that uses large language models to generate meaningful commit messages based on staged changes.
+The codebase now fully supports Python 3.10+, macOS, Linux, and Windows (see [WINDOWS_COMPATIBILITY_PLAN.md](WINDOWS_COMPATIBILITY_PLAN.md)).
 We have completed a major architectural shift toward functional programming, emphasizing pure functions, immutability, and composability.
 The codebase now follows a functional paradigm with improved type hints, better error handling, and a more streamlined architecture.
 We have significantly improved test coverage, particularly for the main.py and ai.py modules.
 The codebase has been simplified by removing deprecated functions and unnecessary parameters.

 ## Next Steps

 ### Short-term Goals

-1. **Complete Functional Programming Transition** ✅
+1. **Complete Functional Programming Transition**

    - [x] Redesign core modules around pure functions with explicit dependencies
    - [x] Improve data flow with immutability principles